GatorEducator/java-assignment-solution-100-01/README.md

 ## Downloading Project Updates

-If GatorGrader's maintainers push updates too this sample assignment and you received it through GitHub Classroom and you would like to also receive these updates, then you can type this command in the main directory for this
+If GatorGrader's maintainers push updates to this sample assignment and you received it through GitHub Classroom and you would like to also receive these updates, then you can type this command in the main directory for this
 assignment: